Holf/AllForOne/README.md

 How do I use AllForOne?
 ------------------------
 AllForOne is straightforward to use.
-Simply intall it using the package available on NuGet, and then use the Process Extension Method provided to register your child processes as soon as possible after they are created:
+Simply install it using the package available on NuGet, and then use the Process Extension Method provided to register your child processes as soon as possible after they are created:

     var childProcess = new Process { StartInfo = myStartInfo };
     childProcess.Start();